CarbonORM/CarbonPHP/README.md

 ## Legal

 Use of CarbonPHP implies agreement with its software license, available in the LICENSE file.
-This license is subject to change from release to release, so before upgrading to a new version of Hydrogen, please review its license.
+This license is subject to change from release to release, so before upgrading to a new version of C6, please review its license.

 ## Credits